 We’ll start the morning with a drive out through the wilderness to Tso Moriri Lake (220km east of Leh).
-There will be plenty of opportunities to stop to photograph beautiful landsceps along the way.
+There will be plenty of opportunities to stop to photograph beautiful landscapes along the way.
 We should arrive at the lake in mid-afternoon, just before the light becomes most photogenic (all going well with the weather).
-In the evening we’ll travel to the nomad village of Korzok, where we’ll have the chance to see and photograph an entirely different way of life, with people living in small traditional Ladakhi tents.
+In the evening we’ll travel to the nomad village of Korzok, where we’ll have the chance to see and photograph an entirely different way of life, with people living in small traditional Ladakhi yurt-like tents.
 We’ll stay in basic accommodation nearby.

 Day 10: Tso Moriri Lake – Tso Kar Lake – Leh

 We’ll start the morning with a drive to Tsokar Lake, stopping along the way visit the unique geo-thermal hot springs near Puga.
 The landscape will change dramatically on the way to the lake as we traverse India’s second-highest pass before descending into another lunar landscape.
 The saltwater lake is an unusual sight with unique photographic opportunities, including bird photography for the wildlife enthusiasts.
 Once done here, we’ll head back to Leh.